YucenXu/AndrewAgile/deployment.md

 Create a new (or using exist) MySQL instance on [AWS RDS](https://aws.amazon.com/rds/).

-Add one inbound security rule in the RDS instance: type MYSQL/Aurora, port 3306, allowed source should be the security group of your EC2 instance.
+Add one inbound security rule in the RDS network: type MYSQL/Aurora, port 3306, allowed source should be the security group of your EC2 instance.

 Then connect to RDS within EC2 to create a new database for this project.